Article Last Updated: 22 Apr 2022

 Why is it hard to find out hidden / withheld / private number?

 First of all, we are not talking about illegal and immoral channels here; we do not assume any special connections with government agencies and corrupted individuals; broken SS7 protocols and how all modern mobile telecommunications are easy to spy upon and thus, regarding user privacy, technically broken.

 Again, local / regional laws and legalities dictate how telecom providers behave in case of certain services.

-By law, in some countries, providers are required to provide calling line identification restriction (CLIR) to all their subscribers.
+By law, in some countries, providers are required to provide calling line identification restriction (CLIR) to all their subscribers for privacy protection reasons.
 In layman terms, this means that caller ID hiding / withholding is allowed to anyone who activates such an option in their phone or service (see below screenshot where to find Caller ID settings in Android).

 A practical example to justify this option: suppose you wish to get informed about some product or a service from a company X, but you do not wish to reveal your phone number to them, so you activate the temporary phone hiding feature on your phone.
 Some companies have (or had in the past) a bad practice to automatically subscribe all potential clients to their phone marketing and information gathering (phone surveys or telemarketing) services, without prior explicit consent.
 So, in this case this kind of makes sense, right?